Thinking About Adopting a Bring Your Own Device Policy? Read This First

 Increased productivity.
 A BYOD policy can increase productivity as much as an extra 37 minutes per week per employee, according to a recent Cisco study.
 BYOD policies also tend to allow employees to use better hardware than you might be able to (or want to) afford otherwise.

 Lower costs.
-Contrary to expectations, many companies have found BYOD policies, despite increasing the diversity of devices used, actually reduces IT costs (perhaps because employees are already familiar with the device or because it’s actually a better device).
+Contrary to expectations, many companies have found BYOD policies, despite increasing the diversity of devices used, actually reduces IT overhead and troubleshooting costs.
+Perhaps because employees are already familiar with the device or because it’s actually a better device.
+In addition to employee familiarity with their devices, allowing them to bring their own means less hardware to purchase for the company.

 Enhanced employee morale.
 When BYOD is done right, your team is using a great device that they choose; you’re sending the message that you trust them with important information and they are actually able to do their jobs better…